 Notices to MPS provided for in this agreement shall be sufficient if sent by Certified or Registered mail, postage prepaid, addressed as indicated below.
 Notices to Provider shall be sufficient if sent by Certified or Registered mail, postage prepaid, addressed as indicated below, or to such other respective addresses as the parties may designate to each other in writing from time to time.

-To: MILWAUKEE PUBLIC SCHOOLS Shelley Perkins, Title Program Supervisor MPS Central Services Room 2 #1 5225 W. Vliet St. Milwaukee, WI 53208 To: OWNERS GROUP dba LEARNING EXCHANGE 16875 W. Wisconsin Avenue Brookfield, WI 53005
+To: MILWAUKEE PUBLIC SCHOOLS

+Joseph Hill, Non-public Title Program Supervisor

+MPS Central Services Room 2

+5225 W. Vliet St.

+Milwaukee, WI 53208